jybantang/Phys215-202324-2/SYLLABUS.md

 ## Class mode
 This semester, we will have a mixture of the following modes:
-1. Wednesdays: Face-to-face physical class meeting (bring your own laptop)
+1. Wednesdays: Face to face physical class meeting (bring your own laptop)
 2. Fridays: Asynchronous mode when you are expected to work with your classmates on the assigned machine problem / exercise.
 Interaction with classmates and experts in the Discord server is encouraged.
 During this mode, you are expected to work on certain machine activity or problem assigned.